unpsjb-rtsg/slack-freertos/test/README.md

 Modify the `configKERNEL_TEST` clause in the `FreeRTOSConfig.h` file to specify which test will be implemented in the BIN files.

-## Required software and files
+## Required software

-Required software:
+The following tools are required for generating and running the tests:
-* ARM C Compiler, for example GNU Tools for ARM (https://launchpad.net/gcc-arm-embedded).
+* An ARM C Compiler, for example the GNU Tools for ARM (https://launchpad.net/gcc-arm-embedded).
 * Mbed library.
 A copy is provided in the `libs/mbed` directory.
 * FreeRTOS source code.
-Copies of FreeRTOS are provided in the `libs/FreeRTOS` directory.
+Copies of supported FreeRTOS versions are provided in the `libs/FreeRTOS` directory.
-* Python 2.7 (3.x should work fine too).
+* Python 2.7 installed (3.x should work fine too).
-* Python modules *cog* (http://nedbatchelder.com/code/cog/) and *pyserial* (http://pyserial.sourceforge.net/).
+* Python modules *cog* (http://nedbatchelder.com/code/cog/), for generating the CPP files, and *pyserial* (http://pyserial.sourceforge.net/), for getting back the results from the mbed board through the serial port.

+## Required resources

-Also, one or more xml files with tasks groups, generated with the RTTSG tool (available at http://goo.gl/GqQPUK) are needed.
+One or more xml files with tasks groups, generated with the RTTSG tool (available at http://goo.gl/GqQPUK) are needed.
 These files are used to generate the periodic tasks that each program will execute in the microcontroller.
 A set of example xml files could be found in the `rts` directory, with groups of 10 tasks and utilization factor from 10% to 90%.

 ## Python scripts

-Two python scripts are provided to generate and run the tests:
+Two python scripts are provided to generate the CPP files, and run the tests:

-* `generate_cpps.py`: parse the xml files and generate bin files into the specificied directory.
-The most important options are (use `--help` to see all the available options):
+* `generate_cpps.py`: get the specified number of task-sets from the xml files, and generate cpp files into the specificied directory.
+Optionaly, compile each source code file.
+Use the `--help` parameter to see all the available options.
+The most important options are:
   * `--slack`: if present the generated programs will implement Slack Stealing.
   * `--slackmethod`: specify the Slack Stealing algorithm to implement.
 Currently you could choose between `fixed` (Urriza et. al.) and `davis` (Davis et. al.) slack calculation methods.
   * `--slackcalc`: indicates if the slack stealing algorithm should be executed each time that a task instance finish (`ss`) or only at the system startup (`k`).